A topic from the subject of Analytical Chemistry in Chemistry.

 Main Concepts

-Flame Tests: Used to identify specific elements in a sample based on the color of the flame produced when the sample is heated.
+Used to identify specific elements in a sample based on the color of the flame produced when the sample is heated.
+Different elements emit characteristic wavelengths of light when excited, resulting in distinct flame colors.
+For example, sodium produces a bright yellow flame, while potassium produces a lilac flame.

-Precipitation Reactions: Involves adding a reagent to a sample to form an insoluble precipitate, indicating the presence of a particular ion.
+Involves adding a reagent to a sample to form an insoluble precipitate, indicating the presence of a particular ion.
+The formation of a precipitate is a visual indication of a chemical reaction.
+For example, adding silver nitrate to a solution containing chloride ions will produce a white precipitate of silver chloride.

 Qualitative Chemical Analysis: Precipitation of Silver Chloride